-After having taken a module examination or having completed the Master's thesis and the final oral examination, the examinee is upon request to be granted an inspection of the written examination concerned, of - if available - the examiners' records related to the written examination and of the examination records of an oral examination.
+After having taken a module examination or having completed the Master's thesis and the final oral examination, the examine is - upon request - to be granted an inspection of the written examination concerned, of - if available - the examiners' records related to the written examination and of the examination records of an oral examination.
 The inspection of a Master's thesis that was graded at least "sufficient" is to be granted only after completion of the corresponding final oral examination.
-The inspection is to be requested with the chairperson of the examination board within one month after the grade for the module examination was published or within one month after the examination certificate or the certification on irreversibly failing the Master's examination were issued.
+The inspection is to be requested with the chairperson of the examination board within one month of the announcement of the grade for the module examination or within one month after the examination certificate or the certification on irreversibly failing the Master's examination were issued.
 The chairperson is to determine time and place of the inspection.